Negotiations between Iran and the US over Tehran's nuclear program return to secluded Oman

 Araghchi meanwhile has said he's open to visiting Berlin, London and Paris to discuss the negotiations.

 “The ball is now in the E3’s court,” Araghchi wrote on the social platform X on Thursday, using an acronym for the countries.
-“They have an opportunity to do away with the grip of Special Interest groups and forge a different path.
-How we act at this critical junction is likely to define the foreseeable future.”
+“They have an opportunity to do away with the grip of Special Interest groups and forge a different path.”

+Two Iranian deputy foreign ministers, Majid Takht-e Ravanchi and Kazem Gharibabadi, are expected to lead Tehran’s expert team, the semiofficial Tasnim news agency reported.
+Takht-e Ravanchi took part in the 2015 nuclear talks, while Gharibabadi as well as been involved in atomic negotiations.

 Rubio, speaking on a podcast released this week, also kept up a Trump line that Iran needed to stop its enrichment of uranium entirely.